AdamKomarowski/unrealtechart/book/Games_Books_and_Notes/Books.md

 - Harmonize with Nature:
 Spending time in nature and living a healthy lifestyle are important components of finding inner peace and maintaining well-being.

+## Start With Why

+{% include figure image_path="/assets/images/StartWithWhy.png" alt="" caption="__Book:__ StartWithWhy" %}

+__Conclusions:__

+- Great leaders start with "Why"—their deeper purpose, not just what they do.

+- The Golden Circle: Why (belief) → How (process) → What (product).

+- People buy the Why, not the What—emotional connection drives loyalty.

+- Inspiration beats manipulation—long-term success comes from purpose, not tactics.

+- Early adopters spread ideas—movements grow from belief-driven followers.

+- Trust comes from authenticity—consistency between Why, How, and What matters.

+- True leaders inspire, not command—they create belief, not just give orders.